yoavnir/specs2016/README.md

 * --specFile or -f -- reads the specification from a file rather than the command line.
 * --verbose or -v -- outputs more information when something goes wrong.
 * --stats -- output statistics on run time, and records read, and on records written.
+* --inFile or -i -- get the input records from a file rather than standard input
+* --outFile or -o -- write the output records to a file rather than standard output

 Spec Units
 ==========